 Ordained Women Ministers Allowed At Christian Leaders Alliance

-Why Ministry Ordained Women Ministers Are Allowed And Encouraged
+Why Ordained Women Ministers Are Allowed And Encouraged

-The debate whether ministry trained women are allowed and encouraged to be ministers has raged throughout history and throughout various faith communities.
+The debate on whether ministry-trained women are allowed and encouraged to be ministers has raged throughout history and in various faith communities.

-Christian Leader Alliance enthusiastically encourages the training and ordaining of women ministers.
+Christian Leader Alliance enthusiastically encourages the training and credentialing of women ministers.
 Why?

 Point One: Ordained Women Ministers Are Allowed Based On The Pentecost Sermon

-The first Sermon of Peter on Pentecost mentioned that women have a role as messengers of the gospel.
+The first Sermon of Peter on Pentecost mentioned that women have a role as gospel messengers.

 Shortly after Jesus rose from the Dead and forty days ascending on high, the Holy Spirit was poured out at Pentecost.
 Inside the house, a violent wind and tongues of fire spread and came to rest on each disciple.
 Each began to speak in foreign languages.

-Outside the wind and fire was noticed.
+Outside, the wind and fire were noticed.
 Jerusalem was crowded with visitors from all over the world.
-Amazingly, these foreigners understood the gospel in their own language.
+Amazingly, these foreigners understood the gospel in their language.
 Acts 2:7-11 recounts,

 The question on everyone’s mind was: What does this all mean?
 Amazed and perplexed, they asked one another, “What does this mean?”
 (Acts 2:12) Some people interpreted the scene as out of control.
 Maybe alcohol was involved.